 Levesque's still evident determination to continue growing, learning and honing his chops... plus a desire to push himself into unfamiliar and sometimes uncomfortable and foreign situations as a musician and composer... has led him to partake in and experience unique and otherwise inaccesible opportunities.
-"When presented with a sudden or unscripted opportunity that requires throwing oneself into new or unknown territory as an artist...
+"When presented with a sudden or unscripted opportunity that requires throwing oneself into new or unknown territory...
 I believe two things can happen.
 The first being a refusal to take on the challenge in order to avoid potential embarrassment outside of one's comfort zone... abstain in order to avoid revealing one's perceived limitations as a player.
 The second being the opposite... going after it full-force and knocking down walls in order to emerge on the other side having accomplished or produced something that would likely have never come to fruition.
 How would you know what you end up with if you never try?" says the self-described perfectionist.
 "Besides, the latter helps to build confidence and looks good on the resume."

 Lately, the resume-padding is the result of music compositions and scores for film, video, TV jingles and audio Post-Production.
 "For as long as I can recall, I've wanted to compose music for film, and with all geographical borders practically non existent now due to social media, I can collaborate with artists and creators both locally and anywhere in the world.
 Technology has helped to expose what were previously exclusive and limited opportunities as a composer.
 While securing contracts remains highly competitive, the landscape seems a much less an obscure terrain now.
 People are doing some really cool things and the boundaries are non existent".